sunfounder/pico-2w-kit/docs/source/pyproject/py_74hc595_7seg.rst

 **Wiring**

 ..
-1. Connect 3V3 and GND of Pico 2W to the power bus of the breadboard.
+1. Connect 3V3 and GND of Pico 2 W to the power bus of the breadboard.
 .. #.
 Insert 74HC595 across the middle gap into the breadboard.
 .. #.
-Connect the GP0 pin of Pico 2W to the DS pin (pin 14) of 74HC595 with a jumper wire.
+Connect the GP0 pin of Pico 2 W to the DS pin (pin 14) of 74HC595 with a jumper wire.
 .. #.
-Connect the GP1 pin of Pico 2W to the STcp pin (12-pin) of 74HC595.
+Connect the GP1 pin of Pico 2 W to the STcp pin (12-pin) of 74HC595.
 .. #.
-Connect the GP2 pin of Pico 2W to the SHcp pin (pin 11) of 74HC595.
+Connect the GP2 pin of Pico 2 W to the SHcp pin (pin 11) of 74HC595.
 .. #.
 Connect the VCC pin (16 pin) and MR pin (10 pin) on the 74HC595 to the positive power bus.
 .. #.
 Connect the GND pin (8-pin) and CE pin (13-pin) on the 74HC595 to the negative power bus.
 .. #.
 Insert the LED Segment Display into the breadboard, and connect a 220Ω resistor in series with the GND pin to the negative power bus.